Evidence-Informed Public Health

-The process of distilling and disseminating the best available evidence from research, practice and experience and using that evidence to inform and improve public health policy and practice.
+The process of distilling and disseminating the best available evidence from research, context and experience, and using that evidence to inform and improve public health practice and policy.

 Put simply, it means finding, using and sharing what works in public health.